 From Dr. Stephens's perspective, a strong education in criminal justice and law enforcement creates the opportunity to join a police community devoted to shared values and honor, as well as to support the safety and flourishment of one's community at large.

 Of course, the sensational 24/7 news cycle keeps combustible issues such as immigration, active shooters, and domestic terrorism in the front of people's minds at all times.
-While these issues are taken seriously by police, the vast majority of officers rarely engage with anything controversial - most never even fire guns in the line of duty.
+While these issues are taken seriously by police, the vast majority of officers rarely engage with anything controversial.
 When officers obtain an education, coupled with the right mindset, their interactions almost always go well.

 Most officers are ethical and honest servants of our communities, fostering goodwill and helping citizens get the social services they need in the course of their everyday lives.
 "There is a great need for the officer to see themselves in a broader perspective, as that link, connecting people to services and bridging that divide," says Dr. Stephens.

 Given the complexity of the issues and the roles police officers play, it is important to understand the many benefits of becoming a police officer.
-Here we highlight five reasons why you should consider becoming a policer officer in 2019.
+Here we highlight five reasons why you should consider becoming a policer officer.

 1. Public service offers a chance to protect the community in which you live